davew-msft/PrescriptiveAnalytics/README.md

 2. **Avoiding Cognitive Mistakes**.
 Prescriptive Analytics is primarily about answering the question _what do we do next?_.
 This requires collaboration and critical thinking skills.
 You don't want to make cognitive mistakes.
 [Here's a case where we need to talk through the business problem so we tell management the RIGHT decision to make](./CognitiveMistakes.ipynb)
     * we use Synapse Spark for this example, you will need to import the notebook into your Synapse workspace
 3. **Marketing Campaign Analytics**.
 Let's use some data and critical thinking to recommend _what should we do next?_
+    * [Demo Notebook](./SocialMediaCampaignAnalytics.ipynb):  load this up into your Synapse workspace and execute.
+4. **A primer on Prescriptive Analytics and Linear Programming...according to Dave**.
+Prescriptive Analytics is an old field, but the term `Prescriptive Analytics` still means different things to different people.
+Some view it as using math and `linear algebra (programming)` to solve problems.
+I must say, Linear Programming is really easy to do and is VERY cool to demo.
+    * [Prescriptive Analytics Notebook](./Prescriptive_Analytics.ipynb): It's easier to run this in my devcontainer as a Jupyter notebook vs in Synapse Workspace.
+But it's easily adaptable.  **Honestly, start here if you have no clue what Prescriptive Analytics even is.
+This is my overview**